truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/AddManageZvols.md

 ### Cloning a Zvol from a Snapshot

-If you clone a zvol from an existing snapshot, the cloned zvol that displays on the **Datasets** screen.
+If you clone a zvol from an existing snapshot, the cloned zvol displays on the **Datasets** screen.

 {{< taglist tag="scalezvols" limit="10" >}}
 {{< taglist tag="scaledatasets" limit="10" title="Related Dataset Articles" >}}